pydoit/doit/doc/cmd_other.rst

 `doit` saves internal data in a file (`.doit.db` be default).
 It uses a binary format (whatever python's dbm is using in your system).
-This command will simply dumps its content in readable text format in the output.
+This command will simply dump its content in readable text format in the output.

 .. code-block:: console